 - Absent breathing, leading to death

-Following the euphoric rush of using heroin, people will become sleepy while intoxicated, so they may seem extremely drowsy, or they could nod off.
-People who use heroin are often known to fall asleep anywhere at any time.
+Following the euphoric rush of using heroin, people will become sleepy while intoxicated, they may seem highly drowsy, or they could nod off.
+People who use heroin often fall asleep anywhere at any time.

-Nodding off can refer to falling asleep, but in the context of using heroin, it is much more serious.
+Nodding off can refer to falling asleep, but it is much more severe in using heroin.
 “Nodding off” refers to drifting in and out of consciousness.
 This is particularly dangerous as it indicates someone is on the edge of a life-threatening overdose.
 There is a possibility that someone may not return to consciousness when drifting into unconsciousness.

 Heroin High Effects

-Heroin intoxication that occurs during a heroin high can lead to overdose and death relatively easily.
-First, while someone is experiencing heroin high effects, they’re also experiencing changes in how their brain is functioning.
+Heroin side effects and intoxication during a “heroin high” can easily lead to overdose and death.
+First, while someone is experiencing “heroin high” effects, they’re also experiencing changes in how their brain is functioning.
 This is what causes changes in mood and perception.

-The euphoric rush and other effects are short-lived, but during the high, heroin intoxication can cause extreme drowsiness, leading the person to slip in and out of consciousness or nod off.
+The euphoric rush and other effects are short-lived, but heroin intoxication can cause extreme drowsiness during the high, leading the person to slip in and out of consciousness or nod off.

+“What are the heroin effects on the body?”
 It is impossible to know from appearance alone whether someone is using heroin.
 However, heroin use can sometimes cause changes in someone’s physical appearance.
 Someone who is addicted to heroin may experience weight loss.
-Their pupils may also present as smaller than normal, which is sometimes referred to as “pinpoint” pupils.
+Their pupils may also be smaller than usual, sometimes called “pinpoint” pupils.

-Additionally, this person may become less concerned with their physical appearance and hygiene, or appear more disheveled, but this is not always the case.
-Someone who injects heroin may have scars on their body to indicate injection histories, such as on their arms or legs.
+Additionally, this person may become less concerned with their physical appearance and hygiene or appear more disheveled, but this is not always the case.
+A user who shoots heroin may have scars on their body to indicate injection histories, such as on their arms or legs.
 In severe cases, these injection sites may become infected or cause abscesses to form.